JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2017-12-18-fragmentback.md

 - Default way of reusing app parts on Android
 - Screens in the flow don't know about each other
 - Ability to pass back a result
-- Better fits multi module architectures
+- Better fits multi-module architectures
-- Super simple
+- Super simple back handling: `activity.finish()`
 - ...

 ## Epilogue